Enderlook/Net-State-Machine/README.md

     /// Same as FireImmediately(TEvent) but includes a value that can be passed to subscribed delegates. public void FireImmediatelyWithParameter<TParameter>(TEvent @event, TParameter parameter);

-    /// Same as FireImmediately(TEvent) but returns a builder that can accept arbitrary amount of parameter that can be passed to subscribed delegates. public FireImmediatelyParametersBuilder FireImmediatelyWithParameters(TEvent @event);

     /// Executes the update callbacks registered in the current state. public void Update();

     /// Same as Update() but includes a value that can be passed to subscribed delegates. public void UpdateWithParameter<TParameter>(TParameter parameter);

-    /// Same as Update() but returns a builder that can accept arbitrary amount of parameter that can be passed to subscribed delegates. public UpdateParametersBuilder UpdateWithParameters();
+    /// Stores a parameter(s) that can be passed to subscribed delegates. public ParametersBuilder With<T>(T parameter);

-    public readonly struct FireParametersBuilder
+    public readonly struct ParametersBuilder
     {
-        /// Stores a parameter tha can be passed to callbacks. public FireParametersBuilder With<TParameter>(TParameter parameter);
+        /// Stores a parameter tha can be passed to callbacks. public ParametersBuilder With<TParameter>(TParameter parameter);

-        /// Fires the event.
-        public void Done();
-    }

-    public readonly struct FireImmediatelyParametersBuilder
-    {
+        /// Same as Fire(TEvent) in parent class but includes all the stored value that can be passed to subscribed delegates. public void Fire(TEvent);

-        /// Stores a parameter tha can be passed to callbacks. public FireImmediatelyParametersBuilder With<TParameter>(TParameter parameter);
+        /// Same as FireImmediately(TEvent) in parent class but includes all the stored value that can be passed to subscribed delegates. public void FireImmediately(TEvent);

-        /// Fires the event.
-        public void Done();
-    }

-    public readonly struct UpdateParametersBuilder
-    {
-        /// Stores a parameter tha can be passed to callbacks. public UpdateParametersBuilder With<TParameter>(TParameter parameter);
+        /// Same as Update(TEvent) in parent class but includes all the stored value that can be passed to subscribed delegates. public void Update(TEvent);

-        /// Executes the update.
-        public void Done();
     }

     public readonly struct CreateParametersBuilder